Kentucky Route 259: History

-In the beginning, KY 259 only ran from Hardinsburg to Rhodelia, in Breckinridge and western Meade Counties.
+In the beginning, KY 259 only ran from Hardinsburg to Rhodelia, in Breckinridge and western Meade Counties, respectively.
 The highway from Hays to Harned began its history as Kentucky Route 65 at the time of its commission.
 KY 65 originally had a total length of an estimated 65.1 mi.

-The then-KY 65 (during its concurrency with KY 70) in Edmonson County crossed the Green River by ferry until it was re-routed onto a bridge in the 1950s.
+The then-KY 65 (during its concurrency with KY 70) in Edmonson County crossed the Green River by ferry until it was re-routed onto a bridge in the early 1950s.

 At one point around 1960 or 1961, KY 65 was redesignated as the current KY 259, extending that route to its current longevity.
-This was done in order to avoid confusion between it and the then-planned-and-under-construction Interstate 65 (I-65) in the Edmonson/Warren/Barren County area, and its entire course through west-central Kentucky, which was completed in 1967.
+This was done in order to avoid confusion between it and the then-planned-and-under-construction Interstate 65 (I-65) in the Edmonson/Warren/Barren County area, and its entire course through west-central Kentucky; the entirety of I-65's course through Kentucky was completed in 1970.
 To date, there has never been another KY 65 designation.
 The renumbering to the current KY 259 was done to comply with the state's longtime state route numbering policy, which had forbidden duplication of highway numbers in the state.
-The former KY 64 in this region was also compliant with that policy after Interstate 64 came under construction in north-central and northeast Kentucky.
-As of February 2024, the only exceptions to the rule against highway number duplications are US 79 and KY 79, which intersected in Russellville until a bypass was partly signed as US 79; I-69 and KY 69 in separate regions of western Kentucky, I-169 and KY 169, and most recently, I-165 and KY 165; the latter two of which are in completely different regions of the state.
+The former KY 64 in this region was also compliant with that policy after Interstate 64 (I-64) came under construction in north-central and northeast Kentucky.
+As of 2026, there are only four exceptions to the rule against highway number duplications: US 79 and KY 79, which intersected in Russellville until a bypass was partly signed as US 79; I-69 and KY 69 in separate regions of western Kentucky, I-169 and KY 169, and I-165 and KY 165; the latter two of which are in completely different regions of the state.

 In early 2001, the KYTC began construction of a two-lane bypass corridor from Brownsville's southern outskirts to just north of Chalybeate, including the rerouting of KY 259 from Rhoda to Brownsville, along with the final stretch of KY 101 in the Rhoda area.
-Once it was completed in November 2001, the two routes were reconstructed to include intersections with the new alignment.
-Once those were done in 2002, the KYTC assigned the old alignments then-new state route designations of KY 3019 and KY 3021.
+Once it was completed in November 2001, the two routes were partially reconstructed to include intersections with the new alignment.
+Once those projects were complete, the KYTC assigned the old alignments then-new state route designations of KY 3019 and KY 3021; this, along with the transfer of the segment of Brownsville Road that was the original KY 259 alignment between the current KY 101-KY 259 junction and KY 3019 in Rhoda to the Edmonson County Road Department, were done via an official executive order issued on September 23, 2002.